216vignesh/dataviz-project-template-proposal/README.md

 ## Open Questions

 How will geographic shapes for the map be integrated and matched with air quality data from different regions?
+This can be done using the GeoJSON file we got from the above mentioned github link.

 Is the data granular and consistent enough across regions and time periods to allow for meaningful comparisons and visualizations?
 How can we ensure the interface is intuitive and accessible for users?